Personal profile

 Supervisory Interests

-I am interested in supervising postgraduate research students in the following areas: development and application of low-cost and/or rapid water quality monitoring tools; behaviour of microorganisms (particulalry viruses) within the environment and impacts on human health; understanding environmental interactions of emerging contaminants; water and sanitation within low-income and/or emergency settings.
+I'm keen to supervise postgraduate research (MRes/MPhil/PhDs) in the following areas: development and application of low-cost and/or rapid diagnostic water quality tools; behaviour of micro-contaminants (particularly bacteriophages from the human gut) within natural and engineered environments environments and provision of water and sanitation within low-income and/or emergency settings.

 According to French Physiologist Claude Bernard - "The science of life is a superb and dazzlingly lighted hall which may be reached only by passing through a long and ghastly kitchen."
 Anyone who has undertaken a doctoral degree is likely to agree with this analogy (at least at some point during their journey).
 As a PhD supervisor, I see my role as someone who can potentially make the kitchen a little less ghastly, or the journey slightly less arduous.
 I strive to provide a highly connected, supportive, nurturing international research environment with the Environment and Public Health Research and Enterprise Group.